Do you know what I’ve noticed about dubbed anime shows? There’s an endless amount of fans who HATE dubbed anime.

 Kill La Kill

 From the outside in it’s an anime that tries too hard and is a little unconventional.
-Like how Ryuko’s outfit looks erotic and over-exposed when she powers up.
+For how Ryuko’s outfit looks erotic and over-exposed when she powers up.

 That being said, this is another anime series that proved me wrong.

 As I said earlier, originality doesn’t matter.
 As long as the execution is on point, and it’s well-done like fried chicken, that’s all that matters.

-I’ve seen plenty dubbed action anime’s and almost none of them come close to
+I’ve seen plenty of dubbed action anime and almost none of them come close to

 16. Fate Zero

 I can’t go without mentioning Fate Zero on this list.
 An anime in the fantasy/action genre.

 Before watching Fate Zero I tried Fate Stay Night.
 The anime is pretty decent.

 I expected Fate Zero to be just as good.
 But that was impossible because Fate Zero blew my expectations sky-high.